ahirner/backtrack-rs/README.md

        accu.map_or(true, |last| last > x)
     }
 }
-// since `CheckInc` impls `Check`, the same solver as in example above can be used
+// since `CheckInc` impls `Check`, the same solver as before can be used
 // todo: specialize solver to actually realize performance advantage
 // ...
 ```